atlwendy/lunch-voting/README.md

 * 24 hours prior to lunch time, winner is selected and voting is locked.
 * The final decision is emailed to the RSVP'd invitees.

-The purpose of this is for everyone to plan on their event and prevent last minute plan change.
+The purpose of this mechanism is for everyone to plan on their event ahead of time and prevent last minute plan change.

 The entire application is written with Ruby/Rails and JQuery.